MarcusFulbright/BetterTestsWithPHPUnitAndMockery/README.md

 # Better Tests with PHPUnit and Mockery

 This repository is mean to serve as a reference for those seeking to begin writing or get better at writing automated tests.
-For the purposes of Illustration, the simple problem of FizzBuzz is used.
-For Later iterations, this solution gets radically over engineered to create interesting situations for testing.
+For the purposes of Illustration, the simple problem of FizzBuzz is used as an illustration.
+The purpose isn't to example the application, but to learn about testing practices.

 ## Requirements